togzhan-krbkv/java-deep-learning-from-scratch/README.md

-# Neural Network in Java, from Scratch
+# Deep Learning Library in Java, from Scratch

 A neural network library implemented from scratch in Java with no machine learning libraries: a multilayer perceptron and a convolutional